-Exchange-traded options, except as discussed below for FLEX options, are valued at the closing price in the market in which they are principally traded.
-If no closing price is available, exchange-traded options are valued at the mean of their most recent bid and asked price, if available, and otherwise at their closing bid price.
+Exchange-traded options, except as discussed below for FLEX options, are valued at the mean of their most recent bid and asked price, if available, and otherwise, long positions will be valued at the most-recent bid price, and short positions will be valued at the most-recent ask price.
 OTC options are valued based upon prices determined by the applicable independent, third party pricing agent.
 FLEX (short for flexible) options are normally valued using a model-based price provided by a third-party pricing vendor.
 On days when a trade in a FLEX option occurs, the trade price will be used to value such FLEX options in lieu of the model price.